appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/cloud-providers/aws.md

 After selecting a macOS image during the instance creation process, users must specify the dedicated host they have previously provisioned, as outlined in the AWS documentation for comprehensive guidance.

+Furthermore, detailed instructions are provided below on creating a dedicated Mac instance, ensuring you have the necessary resources for seamless operation.

+However, please make sure that you have a dedicated hosts service quota before proceeding to create a dedicated host.

 For more details about the AWS macOS EC2 instances, you can refer to the [AWS documents](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html).

-## Creating an Appcircle Runner from the AMI
+## Creating an Appcircle Runner

 After you meet all the requirements discussed above, you can follow the steps below to create an Appcircle runner from the AMI.